rdebath/mcchost/autostart/systemd-socket/README.txt

-Files for strting MCChost using systemd.
+Files for strting MCChost using systemd using "socket activation".

+The files in this subdirectory allow systemd to use socket activation in the style of inetd and cron.

 # put in system:
 sudo cp mcchost* /etc/systemd/system/